 - Since 2011, according to European Union regulations, a genuine Cornish pasty needs to have a minimum of 12.5% meat and 25% vegetables.
 Moreover, the pasty needs to be made in Cornwall.

 - Using carrots in a Cornish pasty is considered heresy.
 The only sweetness allowed is from the swede!
+I thought this was a strange pasty fact!
+What do people have against carrots??

 - Some say the traditional Cornish pasty crust should be tough enough to drop down a deep mine shaft and not fall apart.
 Can you imagine how tough your teeth have to be to chew that?!